Rugby league: Former Kiwis prop Quentin Pongia passes away after cancer battle

 Arriving in the NRL in 1993 as part of a star-studded Canberra Raiders outfit, he quickly made a name for himself with his style of play.

-After making his debut with a star-studded Raiders side in 1993, he went on the win the premiership with the club a year later, before stints with the Warriors, Roosters, Dragons and Wigan.
+He went on to win the premiership with the club a year later, and remained with the club through to the end of 1997 before stints with the Warriors, Roosters, Dragons and Wigan.

+Current Canberra coach and Pongia's former teammate Ricky Stuart expressed his condolences on behalf of the team, who released a statement on their website.

+"Like a number of players who played with him, I have nothing but respect and a wonderful friendship with Quentin and although it saddens me to hear of the news, it comforts me to know he has no pain now.

+"Quentin is the toughest individual I have ever played with and I know how hard he fought to beat this terrible disease.
+He will be sorely missed right across the rugby league community."

-Pongia returned home to New Zealand to join the Warriors in 1998, playing 18 matches before leaving to join the Tri-Colours the following season.
+After his time with the Raiders, Pongia returned home to New Zealand to join the Warriors in 1998, playing 18 matches before leaving to join the Roosters the following season.
+He went on to play for the Dragons in 2003, before joining Wigin the same year.

+He was forced to retire from the sport in 2004 while signed with Wigin when it was discovered that he suffered from the contagious blood disorder hepatitis B.

+His involvement in the NRL didn't end when his playing days finished, though.
+In 2017 he joined the Manly Sea Eagles as the club's wellbeing officer.
+However, unable to work after his surgery last year, he returned home to the West Coast to with family.

 The Warriors recently announced they would be hosting a luncheon to support Pongia in his ongoing battle, with league fans, Pongia's former teammates and other celebrities set to gather for the event at the Ellerslie Event Centre on June 7.